Famous, Rich, and Successful People Who Were High School or College Dropouts

 I don’t have a formal education, and that’s held me back in a lot of ways.
 In terms of just wanting to have some kind of formal education, it’s difficult to go back and get one later on.

-Daniel Snyder, billionaire owner of Snyder Communications and Red Zone Capital, owner of the Washington Redskins.
+Daniel Snyder, billionaire owner of Snyder Communications and Red Zone Capital, soon-to-be former owner of the Washington Redskins.
 He dropped out of the University of Maryland to start a marketing business.

 Lynsi Snyder, billionaire owner of In-N-Out Burger.
 She never graduated from college.

 Josh Sommer, founder, Chordoma Foundation.
 He dropped out of Duke University to co-found the Chordoma Foundation to fund research on this rare bone cancer.Famous, Rich, and Successful People Who Were Dropouts: Edward Snowden, Daniel Snyder, Tony Soprano, Kevin Sorbo, Shannyn Sossamon, Angelo Sotira, Michael Sorkin Click To Tweet